 Where do solo podcasters find ongoing content ideas?

-The questions clients ask in discovery calls and ongoing meetings are your content backlog.
+Think of the questions clients ask in discovery calls and ongoing meetings as your natural content mines.
 If three clients in the past six months have asked you the same question about Roth conversions, that’s an episode.
 If a prospect misunderstood the difference between a UGMA and a 529, that’s an episode.
-Recorded sales calls and recurring email inquiries are a more reliable content source than brainstorming sessions.
+Recorded sales calls and recurring email inquiries are a more reliable content source than simply brainstorming from scratch.

 For a complete system for turning client questions into a content calendar, the TPC guide on podcast planning for finance companies covers the full workflow from topic selection to episode scheduling.